jerickjoe111/launch-school/JS230/01_DOM.md

 - The `Element` class defines properties for the universal HTML attributes such as `id`, `title`, `lang`, and `dir`, and event handlers as `onclick`.

 - Element-specific subtypes define attributes specific for those elements.
 For example, to query the URL of an image element, we can use the `src` property of the Element object that represents that element.
-(For some elements, like the `<input>` element, some of their attributes have different property names, for example, the `value` attribute of the `<input>` is mirrored by the JavaScript `defaultValue` property.
-The JavaScript `value` property contains the user's current input, but changing this value does not affect the `defaultValue` property or the `value` attribute of the element.)

 JavaScript property names are written in `camelCase` if the attribute is more than one word long. `onclick`, among a few others, are an exception.